IoTAccessControl/RapidPatch/HOWTO.md

 }
 ```

-We write an ebpf filter patch to fix this bug:
+Here is the ebpf filter patch for fixing this bug:

 ```
 #include "ebpf_helper.h"